 The accident victim filed a personal injury lawsuit, not only against the truck driver but also the City of East Haven.
 The plaintiff argued the police officer was negligent in failing to tow the truck driver’s vehicle after the initial stop, in direct violation of city regulations.
 Had the officer carried out this “ministerial” duty, the driver would never have been illegally operating his vehicle when the accident occurred.

 A jury agreed with the plaintiff’s reasoning and ordered the city to pay him over $12 million in damages.
 The judge reduced this award to $6.2 million but nonetheless denied the city’s motion to set aside the verdict altogether.
 The city then appealed.

 The Appellate Court ended up throwing out the entire verdict.
 In brief, the court said the city’s regulations in fact afforded to police officers wide discretion “regarding vehicles that are to be towed.”
 While the plaintiff pointed to one paragraph in the rules that might be construed as imposing a ministerial duty, the Appellate Court said that was insufficient to “completely deprive police officers of the discretion that they are normally afforded.”

 Need Help From a New London Car Accident Attorney?

 While the plaintiff in this case may not recover against the city, there are many other personal injury cases where a third party may share in the legal responsibility for a car or truck accident.
 An experienced Waterford-New London personal injury attorney can help you with identifying such responsible parties and bringing the appropriate legal action.
-Contact Polito & Associates LLC today if you would like to schedule a consultation right away.
+Contact Polito & Harrington LLC today if you would like to schedule a consultation right away.